Daleth-Barreto/QuantumPatternsApi/readme.md

 ## 🤝 Contributing

-We ❤️ contributions!
+I ❤️ contributions!
 If you'd like to improve this project:

 1. Fork the repository.
 2. Create a feature branch.